 Buy it Now – On Photography

-by Ansel Adams (1995)
+The Negative by Ansel Adams (1995)

 The Negative isn’t just a photography book lauding the celebrity of Adams but instead focuses on his revered skill as a technical photographer.
 The way he could naturally read light, create relationships in natural features as well as enhance his work through darkroom techniques.

 It will cause you to appreciate how much easier life with a digital camera is.
-There is a lot of lessons to be learnt from Adams’ book which hones in on the practical process of bringing an image to life.
+There is a lot of lessons to be learnt from Adams’ photography book which hones in on the practical process of bringing an image to life.

 This is a crucial photography book for those who are wanting to treat their photography as a skilled art and not just a snapshot.